WATERBROOK FALLS

 Today, agencies still expect drainage and conservation areas to be maintained to specific standards.
 Code enforcement gets upset with lack of landscape maintenance.
 If inspectors find violations, all residents are subject to fines and special assessments.
 If an HOA becomes inactive, a "receiver" may take over.
 Assessments go up and residents lose control.

 The MAIN purpose of Waterbrook Falls HOA is to keep these agencies satisfied.
-Your current volunteer directors--Randy Williams, Dexter Smith and Billy Williams--have served many terms.
-They are happy to provide their time and service to benefit owners and residents.
+Your current volunteer directors--Randy Williams, Kubi Keyes and Billy Williams are happy to provide their time and service to benefit owners and residents.
 Along with Community Manager Vina Delcomyn, our job is to "keep the doors open" by satisfying our obligations to SJRWMD, ACOE, Jax Code Enforcement, etc. We also keep common areas insured, entrances looking presentable, non-private property mowed, electric and irrigation bills paid, etc. Fortunately, the city does maintain roads.
 If we had gates, lot owners would be responsible for road maintenance too.

 As residents and owners volunteer their time and talents, activities can be added.
 If you have an idea for a new project or activity, develop a plan, recruit volunteers to assist and present it to the board.